The Best Black Friday Ever

 Creative direction, art direction

 There were two ideas for social media.
-Neither of which I came up with.
 Both relied solely on Twitter, and neither were mutually exclusive.
 First, was Tweetducken – a reference to the infamous Turducken on Thanksgiving.
 We described this concept to the client as “a tweet within a tweet”.
 That sounded so awesome, that the client was on board immediately.
 When it came time to actually execute, no one knew exactly how a tweet within a tweet within a tweet would work or be communicated effectively.
 Nevertheless, we soldiered on.
 The rules: you follow Samsung on twitter, then you retweet a Samsung tweet with your own witty addition, and then if Samsung (err, the RGAers hanging out in the studio on Black Friday) retweeted your retweet, the post would be deemed a Tweetducken and Samsung would award the tweeter with a prize.
 We made “ingredients cards” to explain the process and I made a fun Tweetducken graphic.